dgiaretta/OAISIF/README.md

 - list all the pieces of RepInfo
 - NOTE - this must be updated to be consistent with other interfaces.
 Should return Info Packages and use Identifiers

-On command line for running JAR can set parameter e.g. add --server.port=xxxx